cloud-gov/cg-ui/docs/explainers/cli-vs-api.md

   - CLI 7 -- not deprecated but lacks some features of CLI 8
   - CLI 8 -- introduces async operations, updates to commands

+Our application uses the /v3 API endpoints.
+We have no plans to use /v2 unless if functionality we require is not yet available in /v3.

 ### Context

 The CLI tool often bundles multiple API calls together for user convenience.
 For example, let's compare removing a user's org role in the CLI and the API.